Should Automatic Rebalancing be Enabled in a vSAN Cluster?

 vSAN 6.7 U3 introduced a new method for automatically rebalancing data in a vSAN cluster.
-Some customers have found it curious that this feature is disabled by default in 6.7 U3 as well as vSAN 7.
-Should it be enabled in a VCF or vSAN environment, and if so, why is it disabled by default?
+Some customers have found it curious that this feature is turned off by default in 6.7 U3 as well as vSAN 7.
+Should it be enabled in a VCF or vSAN environment, and if so, why is it turned off by default?
 Let's explore what this feature is, how it works, and learn if it should be enabled.

 Rebalancing in vSAN Explained